coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 }
 ```

-After applying this resource with Terraform, when running a Prefect flow, a notification will be sent in Slack in the
+After applying this resource with Terraform, when running a Prefect Flow, a notification will be sent in Slack in the
 channel that was specified.

 ![sentry_alert]({{ site.baseurl }}/images/2022-04-20-integrating-sentry-with-prefect-flows/sentry_alert.png)